amx109/rotoforge-website/source/contributing.md

-# Community Links
+# Contributing and Community Links
 If you care to join the quest for the affordable, reliable and safe 3D printing of metals, plastics and ceramics heterogenously on your home desktop, drop in to the discord channel linked below, keep up with our development on our youtube channel, or if you are really feeling it, write some code, design some hardware, layout some circuits or otherwise make a pull request on our github.
-We are always happy to meet new people and here new perspectives and ways of doing things.
+We are always happy to meet new people and hear new perspectives and ways of doing things.

 ## Discord
 [Discord Community](https://discord.gg/RNmgxyVBe9)